jainmanshu/fast-search/README.md

 # Fast Search

-A fast search typeahead for demo purposes.
+A fast search typeahead built

 ## Tech Used